Euro Truck Simulator 2: How to Choose Map DLCs for Coaches

 Instant deliveryNo spam, unsubscribe anytime

-Three fully licensed models have been publicly shown so far: Scania Touring, MAN Lion’s Coach, and Volvo 9700 DD.
-The practical way to think about them right now is by route role, not by min-max stats, because final handling and economy details are still being refined.
+Three fully licensed models have been publicly shown: Scania Touring, MAN Lion’s Coach, and the Volvo 9700 DD.
+Final handling and economy are still being refined, so think in route roles rather than min-maxed stats.

-• Scania Touring looks like the safe all-rounder for mixed regions and general network play.
+• Scania Touring is the all-rounder for mixed regions and general network play.

-• MAN Lion’s Coach should suit players who want a conventional single-deck intercity feel across older and newer map areas.
+• MAN Lion’s Coach suits a conventional single-deck intercity feel across older and newer map areas.

-• Volvo 9700 DD is the obvious long-haul specialist on paper, especially for Iberia and Nordic Horizons, but a double-decker format will naturally make city entries and tighter terminal layouts feel more important.
+• Volvo 9700 DD is the double-decker, high-capacity, long-haul specialist SCS confirmed, well matched to Iberia and Nordic Horizons.
+Its size makes tight city entries and terminal layouts more of a factor.

 Advertisement

-This is the part worth being strict about.
-Coaches is real, the vehicle lineup is real, and the terminal overhaul direction is real.
-But several details that would matter in a purchase guide are still open.
+Coaches is real, the three-coach lineup is real, and the terminal-rework direction is confirmed.
+Several details that matter to a purchase decision are not:

-• The release window has not been firmly announced.
+• The release window has not been announced.

-• The exact route roster across each map expansion is not public.
+• The full route roster across each map expansion is not public.

-• The depth of passenger systems, including how punishing timetable or comfort management will be, is not fully detailed.
+• The depth of the passenger systems, including how strict timetable and comfort management are, is not detailed.

-• How evenly older DLCs are refreshed for coach terminals is still unclear.
+• How evenly older DLC areas get refreshed terminals is not yet clear.

 Was this guide helpful?